80+ Essential Nouns in Spanish—Plus the 9 Noun Types

 If you have a singular noun and can count it, like un árbol, dos árboles, tres árboles (one tree, two trees, three trees), then the noun is countable.

 Some examples of Spanish countable nouns are:

-Not only things can be countable.
+Not just things can be countable.
 People and animals can be countable too!
-Have a look:

-On the other hand, we have uncountable nouns.
-Uncountable nouns are those nouns that cannot be counted.
+Uncountable nouns are those nouns that can’t be counted.

 Other examples of uncountable nouns are:

-As you can see in the last examples, the fact that a noun is uncountable does not mean it cannot end in -s.
+As you can see in the last examples, the fact that a noun is uncountable does not mean it can’t end in -s.

-Normally, an uncountable noun ending in -s in English will also be uncountable in Spanish, though the Spanish translation will often have a different ending (you will find some exceptions in bold below):
+Normally, an uncountable noun ending in -s in English will also be uncountable in Spanish, though the Spanish translation will often have a different ending:

 Then what do we do if we want “more” of any uncountable thing?